- As low as $467/Night

 Overview:

 Welcome to Port O Telephone #C201.
-This one bedroom oceanfront vacation home has incredible vistas that can be adored from the living room, the bedroom and the screened porch.
-The kitchen is completely outfitted and includes a dining table for four.
+This one bedroom oceanfront vacation home has fabulous vistas that can be appreciated from the living room, the bedroom and the screened porch.
+The kitchen is entirely supplied and includes a dining table for four.

 Living Area:

-The freshly refreshed living room has enormous windows that allow the sun to shine in supplied broad ocean vistas.
+The newly refreshed living room has enormous windows that allow the sun to shine in supplied broad ocean vistas.
 There’s access from the living room to the comfortable screened in porch.

 Kitchen: